nmeum/noprs/README.md

 # noprs

-Closes all new GitHub PRs for an organization.
+GitHub webhook for closing all new GitHub PRs with a custom message.

 ## Motivation